ByLuxury/qiniuClient/README.md

 # qiniuClient
-> This is a qiniu client.
+> This is a qiniu client for golang